 How much will it cost?

 This is a very commonly asked question, and for good reason.
-Making sure that you or your loved one is receiving high quality care whilst also trying to keep it affordable is something that many rise questions about.
-Whilst both options for respite care have different costs associated with each, we at The Hollies are determined to provide exceptional, high quality care that can be tailored to each individual.
+Making sure that you or your loved one is receiving high-quality care whilst also trying to keep it affordable is something that many raise questions about.
+Whilst both options for respite care have different costs associated with each, we at the Hollies are determined to provide exceptional, high-quality care that can be tailored to each individual.
 We are always happy to discuss our fees, you can request a brochure or email us to find out more.

 What are the benefits of respite care?

-Respite care is temporary care, typically in a care facility, for an elderly, ill or handicapped person – providing relief for the person(s) that are their usual residential caregivers.
-There are a wide range of benefits for both the person receiving care and their primary caregiver – read more about the benefits of respite care here.
+Respite care is temporary care, typically in a care facility, for an elderly, ill or person with a disability – providing relief for the person(s) that are their usual residential caregivers.
+There is a wide range of benefits for both the person receiving care and their primary caregiver – read more about the benefits of respite care.

 What does a respite caregiver do?

 Are you considering respite care for yourself or your loved one?
 If so, are there any other questions you may have?
-For more information or for any enquiries please contact The Hollies directly on 01453 541400 or email@example.com
+For more information or for any nursing home or dementia care home enquiries please contact the Hollies directly on 01453 541400 or email us at email@example.com